awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 #### Option 2: Update the Encryption cache identifier to include branch-key-id instead of the branch-key-digest=SHA512(branch-key-id)

-Not hashing the branch keys will mean that the input to the final hash function will be of variable length, which is hard to reason about.
+Not hashing the branch key IDs will mean that the input to the final hash function will be of variable length, which is hard to reason about.